tmoss4/bkr/pages/pages-root-folder/index.md

 homepage: true
 ---

-## Read the <a href="http://www.vision2040bahamas.org/media/uploads/State_of_the_Nation_Summary_Report.pdf" target="_blank">State of the Nation Report</a> here
+<a class="radius button large" href="http://www.vision2040bahamas.org/media/uploads/State_of_the_Nation_Summary_Report.pdf">State of the Nation Report - Vision 2040 ›</a>

+>
+>
-"This report summarises the state of the nation based on an analysis of the nation’s current performance with respect to the four key pillars of development namely: Human Capital, Governance, the Environment and the Economy.
-It represents the culmination of over a year’s worth of research on the State of the Nation and provides the basis for the National Development Plan (NDP).""
+### This report summarises the state of the nation based on an analysis of the nation’s current performance with respect to the four key pillars of development namely: Human Capital, Governance, the Environment and the Economy.
+It represents the culmination of over a year’s worth of research on the State of the Nation and provides the basis for the National Development Plan (NDP).